-DYNATRON.-A vacuum tube device having two electrodes, a cathode, and an anode.
+DYNATRON. - A vacuum - tube device having two electrodes, a cathode, and an anode.
 The electrons from the cathode strike the anode with great force and set up a secondary emission, and the current received in the anode circuit is the difference between the re-emitted electrons and the original electron stream.
-(See Magnetron.)

 DYNE.-The C.G.S. unit of force.
-The force which gives a velocity of r centimetre per second per second when acting on a mass of r gramme: 13,835 dynes = r poundal.
+The force which gives a velocity of I centimetre per second per second when acting on a mass of I gramme: 13,835 dynes = I poundal.